 Paessler PRTG installs on Windows environments, or you can choose to access it as a cloud service.
 The tool is free to use for up to 100 sensors.
-You can get a 30-day free trial of Paessler PRTG that has no limit on the sensors that you can deploy.
+You can download the 30-day free trial.

 SysAid is a Help Desk and IT service management system.
 You can get the server and network monitoring add-on to enhance the Help Desk functions.
 This is not a bad idea because you are likely to need a Help Desk application for your IT department as well as a network monitor.

 The network monitoring feature of SysAid uses SNMP to map and track the performance of your network devices.
 As with any other SNMP implementation, the monitor keeps polling network devices and so it notices when equipment is moved, removed, or added, and updates the inventory automatically.
 Unlike the other tools on this list, SysAid doesn’t have a mapping module.

 A strong suit of SysAid is the way it handles SNMP traps.
 For a received trap, it displays an alert in the dashboard and you can get alerts sent to you as notifications via email or SMS.
 However, this application can also feed those alerts to the Help Desk system.
 When an alert gets logged in the support management interface, Help Desk technicians can see that an issue has been raised about a part of the network and can notify users who are impacted by the problem that a solution is in progress.
 Automatic ticket generation means that a technician can automatically be allocated to address the alert.
 This is a great way to integrate the information that you get out of SNMP with your task scheduling software.